Phase Transition in Taxi Dynamics and Impact of Ridesharing: Large Scale Microscopic Simulation

 For randomly generated commuters, at each time step $t$ there is a certain probability of generating $P_t^\alpha$ with a random set of origin and destination, and a random property tag; such probability is related to the rate of commuter generation and can be easily implemented numerically.
 While there are no restrictions on the property tag, we do require the random origin and destination to be at least five minutes apart.
 Otherwise the OD pair is considered too short for a taxi trip.

 We also have empirical data on the spatiotemporal distribution of the taxi demand in the city of Singapore, thus $P_t^\alpha$ can be fully or partially generated from the empirical data.
 If certain parts of $P_t^\alpha$ are missing from the empirical data (especially for the property tag), we complement it with appropriate mathematical models.
-For example, the OD pairs for the taxi demand can be generated from the empirical data, or it can be generated stochastically (e.g. with normal or poisson distribution both in spatial and temporal domain).
+An example of such mathematical models is the OD pairs for the taxi demand: if they cannot be generated from the empirical data, we generate them with a stochastic model(e.g. with normal or poisson distribution both in spatial and temporal domain).

-\subsection{The dynamics of the taxis}
+\subsubsection{The dynamics of the taxis}

 The taxi simulation is also based on the available empirical data and, in the place of missing data, generated semi-realistically in a stochastic way.
 The initial positions of the taxis, for example, are usually not available from the data.
 Thus in most of our simulations, the taxis are placed randomly throughout the road network at the beginning of the simulation.
-The taxis can also be initialized either as empty or occupied, and different initial conditions can affect the result of the simulation for the first hour or so in some quantitative way.
+The taxis can also be initialised either as empty or occupied, and different initial conditions can affect the result of the simulation for the first hour or so in some quantitative way.
 However, such quantitative effects disappears for longer simulations (and we tested with different initial conditions, with or without a warm-up time), and are insignificant especially for the statistical analysis we performed in this paper.

 For the movement of taxis, we denote the algorithm on how to choose the pick-up taxi as $\mathcal P$.
 The booking and route matching algorithm decide which taxi close to the origin of $P_t^\alpha$ would be the one to pick up the travelling party represented by $P^\alpha_t$.
 The route chosen by the taxi to go from its current position to the pick-up point can either be fitted with empirical GPS data if available, or via specific routing algorithm $\mathcal R_o$.
 After arriving at the pick-up point, the taxi will stop for a period of $t_l$, the commuter loading time, before moving towards the destination of $P_t^\alpha$ again via $\mathcal R_o$.
 Once the taxi arrives at the destination and commuters have disembarked, it is a non-trivial problem to model the behaviour of the taxi when it becomes empty again.
 The routing of the empty taxis are denoted as $\mathcal R_e$.
 Most of the analysis in this paper do not require accurate modelling of such behaviours, as we have tested extensively with numerical simulations.
 Here, we just let the taxi roam randomly around until it is booked again.
 We discuss about this approach in more details in Sec.~\ref{mapproach} and Sec.~\ref{limits}.